Two years ago I met a woman on the train who just spent a year skiing abroad and was returning to work.

 If you’re interested in working with me, check out my coaching services page to sign up.

-I guess that’s diversification right there, although lately I’m leaning towards taking more risk and walking a little on the Tim side.
+I guess that’s diversification right there, although lately I’m leaning towards taking more risk and walking a little on the Tim side by creating the passive income streams.

 (By the way, I can’t wait for the Tim Ferriss and Mr. Money Mustache podcast episode to come out.
 I really hope they fight out their different philosophies.
 I’m hoping for a Ronda Rousey UFC style battle!)